-As you can see, it’s a big threat to your revenue and reputation because it can decrease customer satisfaction, increase returns and result in bad reviews and word-of-mouth.
+As you can see, it’s a big threat to your revenue and reputation!
+That’s because it can decrease customer satisfaction, increase returns, and result in bad reviews and word-of-mouth.

-We tend to tell ourselves that we got a bargain when we didn’t, or that the things we bought were actually worth more than what we spent on them.
+We tend to tell ourselves that we got a bargain when we didn’t.
+Or that the things we bought are actually worth more than what we spent on them.

 Here’s where rationalization kicks in: “It has some issues, but it’s still better than my old tablet.” you tell yourself.
 “And I can always fix the issues with some apps.”